Welcome To The Website of the

 The French River is located in Ontario, Canada, and defines the boundary between Parry Sound and Nipissing Districts.
 The French River flows southwest from Lake Nipissing to Georgian Bay.
 The "Upper" French River lies between Lake Nipissing and the Chaudiere Dams at Dokis First Nation.
 An historic First Nation and fur trade canoe route, the French River is now a Provincial Park, the home to citizens of Dokis First Nation, and the summer residence of hundreds of cottagers.

 The Members menu (at left) displays Membership Information and Form, but more options are available when members Log In.
+To contact the UFRCA about any issue or to make inquiries, e-mail us at email@example.com

 Are you missing this dock?
 Found stranded on Burnt Island at the Akin cottage.
 If it's yours, contact firstname.lastname@example.org A related e-mail was sent to all UFRCA members.